FraBle/python-sutime/README.md

     jvm_flags: Optional attribute to specify an iterable of string flags to be provided to the JVM at startup.
 For example, this may be used to specify the maximum heap size using '-Xmx'.
-Has no effect if jvm_started is set to False.
-Default is an empty tuple.
+Has no effect if jvm_started is set to True.
+Default is None.
     """

 sutime.parse(input_str, reference_date=''):